-7 "Blessed are the merciful: for they shall obtain mercy.
+7 "Blessed are the merciful, for they will be shown mercy.

-And what Jesus called for was mercy.
+And what Jesus called for is mercy.

 In the chapters that follow we’ll explore what that means, as well as the penalties for not being merciful.